Nostr Event Kinds

 Clients that don't recognize 4A kinds fall back to the alt tag for a human-readable summary.
 Clients that understand the kinds parse content as JSON-LD against the 4A context.

-Reserved but unused (v0)
+Reserved but unused

 Leave these slots unclaimed pending experience:

-• 30505–30509 — pin declarations, aggregator rollups, responses, disputes.
+• 30505 and 30508–30509 — pin declarations, aggregator rollups, response/reply objects, disputes.
 Design after v0 adoption data.
+(Kinds 30506 and 30507 are now defined for Score and Comment respectively.)

 • 30515–30519 — further post-v0 kinds.